IPerkhun/mlops-course/containerization_hw/README.md

 ```

 ## Train
-To use your own files, go to the .env file and change the value of the variables without file extension.
+To use your own files, go to the .env file and change the value of the variables without file extension also add file to `containerization_hw/volume`

 For example:
 ```bash